 Justification of Red List Category

-The historic decline is principally the result of habitat modification and destruction (Raffaele et al. 1998).
+The population decline is principally the result of habitat modification and destruction (Raffaele et al. 1998).
 Much of Cuba's natural vegetation has been converted to cultivation and pasture for cattle, with only 15-20% of land remaining in its natural state (Perera and Rosabal 1986).
 The recent expansion of cacao, coffee and tobacco production poses a further serious threat (Dinerstein et al. 1995).

 Conservation Actions Underway